 Ever since I was a small child I have been fascinated by computers.
 Sure as a kid I liked games (still do for that matter.)
-I would pick about gamems in my head and try to figure out what the computer is doing.
+I would pick about games in my head and try to figure out what the computer is doing.

-When I was about 12 or so my dad got the family a commodore 64.
+When I was about 12 or so my dad got the family a Commodore 64.
 It really was amazing to me and I did small stuff in basic.
 I wish there was a way to make certain things permanent like POKE 53280,0 and POKE 53281,0.
 The default text color had very bad contrast with the blue screen.
 One of the many things that I learned from the loadstar disks that were included with the computer when we got it.
-They actually had a ton of informative stuff in them and the computer it self had a nice manual.
+They actually had a ton of informative stuff in them and the computer itself had a nice manual.

 I’d read about modems and connecting to other computers over the phone lines.
 That sounded completely awesome to me but we didn’t even have a working phone line in the house.
 I really, really wanted to get on a BBS thinking it would not only be fun to message people from all over, but I had read that there were all sorts of learning things you could download and some fun games.

-I did use it for doing homework and stuff and it served that purpose well enough.
+I did use it for doing homework and stuff, and it served that purpose well enough.
 Eventually it stopped working.
-One day the power supply got hot and then it just didn’t work anymore.
+One day the power supply got hot, and then it just didn’t work anymore.
 By that time my mom was able to drive me to the library.
 I think I borrowed every book I could find in the computer section at least a couple of times.

 I used the family’s phone line Yea we finally had one!
-I used different dialup providers to hop on the internet always looking for shareware that was programming languages or textfiles about computers, programming or weather.
+I used different dial up providers to hop on the internet always looking for shareware that was programming languages or text files about computers, programming, or weather.
 I lurked on a few newsgroups related to those topics.
 It was amazing to be able to access information like that!
 Eventually I wound up with my own phone line when internet became unlimited instead of hourly.
 I remember guessing the speed by the modem’s sounds.

 With having such a small hard drive I was running low on space so I may have possibly misused deltree.
-Having bought the computer used I did not not have all of the windows disks.
+Having bought the computer used I did not have all of the windows disks.
 Fortunately it was around the time windows 95 came out so I just upgraded to that.
 It took some getting used to but that was better.
 Windows XP was the best.
 It’s been downhill since then for windows, luckily I don’t have to use it that often.